aromeoes/EIP-payments-WIP-/README.md

 created: 2025-07-28
 ---

-## Pending thinks to think through
+## Pending things to think through
 - [ ] In order for this url format to be compatible with QR codes, we would need to have a compact form factor for the JSON.
-Something like mapping a set of contracts to an int that gets decoded on the wallet
+Something like mapping a set of contracts to an int that gets decoded on the wallet.
+Further research needed to understand if this introduces vulnerabilities.
 - [ ] In order for this workflow to make sense, collectors need to create single use addresses for collecting payments.
 Further research needed to understand if most collectors agree with this workflow